MANJUSHREE-GS/Person_Safety_Detection/README.md

 make clean && make -j$(nproc)
 ```

-This will generate the binary called `pedestrian_safety`.
+This will generate the binary called `person_safety`.
 This is a one-time step and you need to do this only when you make source-code changes.

 ### 4. Run with different input sources